ptupitsyn/ptupitsyn.github.io/_posts/2025-12-04-How-Many-Client-Connections-Can-Ignite-Handle.md

 I'm going to use the [binary distribution](https://ignite.apache.org/download.cgi) of Apache Ignite 3.1.0 for this test.

-The default node configuration is good enough, the only thing I changed were logging levels in `etc/ignite.java.util.logging.properties` - change from `INFO` to `WARNING` for all loggers to reduce logging overhead.
+The default node configuration is good enough, the only thing I changed was the logging level in `etc/ignite.java.util.logging.properties` to reduce logging overhead.

 ## Client